Android-for-Python/Android-for-Python-Users/README.md

         self.speechRecognizer = SpeechRecognizer.createSpeechRecognizer(mActivity)
 ```

-#### Python Java Class
+### Python Java Class

-It is possible to write Java class implementations in Python using `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python).
+Write Java class implementations in Python using `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python).
 You will need to understand [Java signature format](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-signature-format).
 This class implementation is only visible in Python, Java cannot see the implementation (though it can see the Java-defined interface).

 Python implementations of Java classes have this general form:
 ```python